 Have a go at sliding in to an out of different powerchords and you’ll soon get the hang of using this technique to create a more flowing feel.

 Okay, time to try some more advanced ideas.

-Sliding during Arpeggios
+Slide during Arpeggios

 To start with lets play a Gm arpeggio.
 This is a fairly common minor shape across 5 strings with a tap on top played with the picking hand.
 We’re tapping the root note of the chord.
 All the notes are played as 8th note triplets:

 Now instead of the tap on the root note we’ll slide up past the root to the 9th, creating a Gm(add9):

 Let’s play it again but this time we’ll slide up to the root note on the top, using our pinky finger.
 Then tap two frets higher to give us the Gm(add9).
 To fit the extra note I’m now playing all straight 8th notes and on the way down when you get to the root note on the A string slide back five frets.
 This takes us to the 5th of the arpeggio, making it an inversion:

 I’m sliding back to the root note on the 10th fret A string to end.